Introduction

 PointsWise Insight:

-This move aligns with American Express’s push toward rewarding “engaged spenders,” but it also dilutes the guaranteed value that once justified the Platinum’s $799 annual fee.
+This move aligns with American Express’s push toward rewarding “engaged spenders,” but it also dilutes the guaranteed value that once justified the Platinum’s $799/year annual fee.
 If you rely on lounge access as a core perk, plan ahead for 2027, or start tracking your spend early to ensure you don’t lose unlimited entry.

 (Source: American Express Global Lounge Collection Terms & Conditions, October 2025)